-The innovation theory identifies the following 5 Characteristics of innovation that determine people’s use of your innovation.
+The innovation theory identifies the following Five Characteristics of Innovation that determine people’s use of your innovation.

 The potential audience needs to see how your innovation improves from previous generation products according to their current situation.
 Improvements can be made in one or many of these areas:

 A simple example of innovation is typewriters being replaced by computer word-processing programs.
 The relative advantage was obvious; these word programs didn’t require any extra physical other than a personal computer; reduced the need for ink; documents could be edited easily and files could be saved and transported to other computers using PDs, and disks.
 Soon, typewriters were cleared out of offices replacing these computer word-processing programs.

 Compatibility refers to the harmony of relationship that innovation has with potential individuals as they absorb mentally it into their lives.
 To potential users, it is important to know that the innovation you are providing will be agreeable to their lifestyle.
 If your innovation requires a huge lifestyle change; or a user has to acquire additional products to use your innovation then it is more apt to fail.
 Innovations are the greatest success when individuals are able to smoothly adapt them; they could easily replace an existing product or idea, for the better with your innovation.